 My go-to methods:

-- Relational work, or AEDP (Accelerated Experiential Dynamic Psychotherapy).
-This way of thinking and relating impacts my work most strongly, and it’s this model that I get ongoing supervision and training in.
-AEDP is all about building a strong relationship between us, one that is real and that feels good.
-This kind of connection tends to lead to changes in your other relationships, and it counters shame through a connection where you feel understood, met, and know that you’re liked even in the midst of your most difficult moments.
+- Relational work: This way of thinking and relating impacts my work most strongly, and I get ongoing peer consultation/supervision from an AEDP group online.
+AEDP is all about building a strong relationship between us, one that is genuine and that feels good.
+We get to experience what it’s like to be connecting, and what it’s like to empathically notice moments of disconnect.
+I find this type of work refreshing because, as a therapist, I get to bring my whole self to our connection.
+There’s a difference between hearing, “And how does that make you feel,” and “Oooh — *I* feel a pang as I hear you describe that.
+How sad……” This work lets us join together and counter shame through a connection where you feel understood, met, and can really feel and see how your feelings and words impact another person.
 When we can feel “gotten” by a therapist and like we really truly matter, all kinds of things start changing, and we tend to connect more immediately with emotions in ways that are profoundly helpful.
 The liveliness and connection clients and I share lead us to deep places and important realizations.

 - Holistic Thinking: Often, clients are pleasantly surprised to find their spirituality welcomed into the therapy.
 Some of my clients are deep thinkers, who very much want to understand more about themselves, from multiple perspectives.
 So sessions with me go in directions that sometimes surprise us both, and we get to explore reasons, and we get to explore feelings or beliefs that don’t always have words attached.
 Sometimes clients share poems, songs, pictures (that they made themselves or that really resonate with them), and even bits of philosophy.
 As we work together, we work to honor all the ways you think, feel, and connect, and clients often sense more connection within themselves over time and more understanding of their own life history as we blend feeling, emotion, poetry, and whatever else emerges!